Duncan Lochhead, Commercial Marketing Manager at Dulux Trade, explains how Dulux Trade is helping specifiers select more sustainable paints.

 Does Dulux Trade have any EPD certified products?

-Yes, we have five EPDs, covering 67 products in our Ecosure, Diamond, Vinyl and Flat Matts, Dry Wall Primer Sealer and Weathershield ranges.
+Yes, we have 23 EPDs covering our Ecosure, Diamond, Vinyl and Flat Matts, Quick Dry Trim, Dry Wall Primer Sealer, Metalshield, Sterisheild and Weathershield ranges.
 These EPDs demonstrate their impact on the environment, from manufacture to performance in-situ through to end-of-life disposal.

 In fact, Dulux Trade is the first paint manufacturer to be given EPD certification.
 They were awarded following an in-depth Life Cycle Assessment (LCA) of our portfolio, which calculated the impact of each of the paints over its entire lifetime.